-The Proposal seeks to rezone to B7 Business Park zone of the Site to facilitate development of innovative/ creative office floorspace and residential accommodation to be used as student and/ or key working housing.
+The Proposal seeks to retain the IN2 Light Industrial zone of the Site to facilitate development of light industrial/ creative floorspace and residential accommodation to be used as student and/ or key working housing.

 Chapter 4 examined the economic and employment impacts of implementation of PRUTS planning controls which includes repurposing current IN2 zoned land into a mix of B5, B6, R3 and R4 zones.
 This chapter examines the net economic impacts that are expected to result from Proposal, which envisages fewer dwellings and retention of non-residential floorspace compared to PRUTS.